borogove/viewplan/README.md

 The city name must be one of the (relatively few) cities in the PyEphem database.
 Latitude and longitude are given in "degrees:minutes:seconds" format (positive longitude east), and elevation in meters above sea level.

-If neither city nor coordinates are given, the script assumes you're viewing from my backyard in Oakland, CA.
+If neither city nor coordinates are given, the script assumes you're viewing from my backyard in Crockett, CA.

 ##### Time Options